 The average pay for a Graphic Designer is $44,000 Annually according to Payscale.
 Most people with this job move on to other positions after 10 years in this field.

 These were some essential skills and qualifications you need to develop to be a successful graphic designer.
-Share your thoughts about graphic designing as a career in our comment box below.
+Share your thoughts about graphic design as a career in our comment box below.